NizarIslah/dementia-prediction/README.md

 ## M.F.M            12.839844
 ```

 Further investigating variable importance, I turn to random forest.
 I use the variable importance aspect of the model to compare with logistic regression support vector machine.
 Due to the biased nature of randomForest default variable importance method, I use importance = T and type = 1.
-Seems like MMSE is most important, followed by nWBV and EDUC.
+It seems like MMSE is most important, followed by nWBV and EDUC.
 Very similar to the support vector's variable importance!
 Interesting!

 ``` r
 pred<-predict(rf.mod, train_set)